harumuki/web/static/content/posts/2020/05/nytimes.md

 photo: /photos/2020/05/nytimes.jpg
 ---

-Decades of work undermined the ability of America to govern itself effectively has resulted in this tragedy, [an incalculable loss](https://www.nytimes.com/interactive/2020/05/24/us/us-coronavirus-deaths-100000.html).
+Decades of work undermined the ability of America to govern itself effectively and has resulted in this tragedy, [an incalculable loss](https://www.nytimes.com/interactive/2020/05/24/us/us-coronavirus-deaths-100000.html).
 Convinced that government was too incapble to govern, and attracted to the prospect of profitably taking it apart, a group of people have managed to make that reality come true through exploiting division and fear.

 This is the reality we have created.
 One where the threat of a virus can't be effectively responded to with the weight it deserves.